-Recently Senior Design Engineer Steve Miller was working on a client project that required taking multiple video inputs and processing them in real-time through an FPGA.
+Recently, Senior Design Engineer Steve Miller was working on an FPGA design project that required taking multiple video inputs and processing them in real-time through an FPGA.
 Some of the necessary computations involved comparing images in two parallel video streams.
 Steve wanted to independently verify the FPGAs blocks prior to integration into the final product, but typical FPGA design verification methods using test cases (written in tools such as Aldec) would require writing tedious video stream test inputs and expected outputs for each test case.

 In addition, the client wanted a simulation of the entire system to an accuracy that reflected the FPGA output to the least significant bit.
 Traditional image processing through tools like Matlab process the pixel data in floating point variables and could not guarantee this precision.
 In addition, the impact of rounding in truncation within the FPGA and special edge condition processing needed to modeled.